 Zachary Anderson (2017) has reviews, poetry, and translations published in Fusion, Notre Dame Review, and Muse/A Journal.

 Matthew Apple (1997) is the coordinator of the English Program at Ritsumeikan University in Kyoto, Japan.
 His scholarly articles have appeared in the Journal of Applied Measurement and JALT Journal, and his co-edited book Language Learning Motivation in Japan was released by Multilingual Matters in 2013.
 He has since published three more books, Approaching Twi-Night (Kinoshita Kijitsu Press, 2015), Taking Leave: An American on Paternity Leave in Japan (Perceptia Press, 2015), and Notes from the Nineties (Kinoshita Kijitsu Press, 2016).
-His newest book, L2 Selves and Motivations in Asian Contexts (Multilingual Matters) will be released in 2016.
+His newest book, L2 Selves and Motivations in Asian Contexts (Multilingual Matters) was published in 2016.
 His personal web page can be found here.

 Francisco Aragón (2003) is the director of Letras Latinas, the literary component of the Institute for Latino Studies at the University of Notre Dame.
 He edited the collections Mark My Words: Five Emerging Poets (Momotombo Press, 2001) and The Wind Shifts: New Latino Poetry (University of Arizona Press, 2007).
 He was also coeditor of the Berkeley Poetry Review (University of California, Berkeley, 1990).
 Aragón has published two books of poetry, Puerta del Sol (Bilingual Press, 2005) and Glow of Our Sweat (Scapegoat Press, 2010) for which he won the 2nd place International Latino Book Award.
 His chapbooks include Light, Yogurt, and Strawberry Milk (Momotombo Press, 1999), In Praise of Cities: 3 Poems (Momotombo Press, 2001), and Tertulia (BOOKlyn, 2002).
 His poetry has appeared in The Journal and in the anthologies American Diaspora: Poetry of Displacement (2001), Inventions of Farewell: A Book of Elegies (2001), Under the Fifth Sun: Latino Literature from California (2002), How to Be This Man (2003), Bend, Don't Shatter: Poets on the Beginnings of Desire (2004), Red, White, and Blues: Poets on the Promise of America (2004), Evensong: Contemporary American Poets on Spirituality (2006), Deep Travel: Contemporary American Poets Abroad (2007), Mariposas: Queer Latino Poetry (2008), Helen Burns: New Voices from the Academy (2010), and Full Moon on K Street (2010).
 His work has also appeared in Jacket, Chattahoochee Review, Notre Dame Review, Crab Orchard Review, Great River Review, Heliotrope, Terra Incognita, Electronic Poetry Review, Mandorla, Pilgrimage, The Volta, MiPoesias, Origin, Borderlands, and Poetry.
 Aragón’s translations have appeared in Ariel, Poetry Daily, Jacket, Packing House Review, Luna, Achiote Seeds, Chain, and Moving Parts Press.
 He won the 2002 AWP Intro Journal Award for poetry, the Outstanding Latino Cultural Arts, Literary Arts and Publications Award (AAHHE) in 2010, and the Midwestern Voices and Visions Project Residency at the Anderson Center in 2007.
 He was nominated for the 2011 United States Artist Fellowship and won the 2015 VIDO Award given by Vida, Women in the Literary Arts.